saa-ts-dacs/dacs/overview_of_archival_description.md

 *   Scope and Content Element (3.1)
 *   Administrative/Biographical History Element (2.7)

 Again, the _Library of Congress Authorities_ is a widely used source of terms noting occupations and avocations.
-The U.S. Department of Labor’s _Dictionary of Occupational Titles_ provides a structured enumeration of job titles.
+The U.S. Department of Labor's _Dictionary of Occupational Titles_ provides a structured enumeration of job titles.

 ### Functions and Activities